akuklev/akuklev/what-are-dependent-types.md

 ```
 (It first lists all students named Robert and then erases the whole table by executing `DROP TABLE Students` request.)

-As in the case of `printf`, such vulnerabilies can be completely eliminated by dependent typing.
+As in the case of `printf`, such vulnerabilies can be completely eliminated using dependent typing.
 If the database schema is known in advance, one can determine that `query()` has to have two additional arguments of types `string` and `int` by parsing the query.
 The output type can be determined as well.
 One can integrate importing of the database schemata into the build process, i.e. fill in the `db.schema` field for the `db` object each time the application is compiled.
 That way, the following signature for `query()` function can be achieved:

 ```Kotlin